kerig-org/.github/profile/README.md

 ## Our DevSecOps

-DevSecOps makes your workflow **high-performing**, results in **better** products and ultimately **greater** customer satisfaction.
+DevSecOps makes your workflow <b>high-performing</b>, results in <b>better</b> products and ultimately <b>greater</b> customer satisfaction, all with security in mind.
 We try our best to incorporate this culture and practices where possible.
 No wonder we develop at the pace we do.

 ```mermaid
 flowchart TD